scharlau/polar_bears_django_visuals/README.md

 We'll use https://www.chartjs.org for charts, and https://leafletjs.com for maps.
 That means there are no licensing issues to worry about in the future.

-## Get a Mapbox Access Token
+## Set Up Leaflet and Map Icons

 This is based on the tutorial at https://leafletjs.com/examples/quick-start/ All we're doing is making changes for our app.
 Use the details for pulling the CSS and JS files from unpkg.com to make life easier.
-You will also need an account at https://www.mapbox.com to use leaflet, and you should fit well within the free tier.
 We can get map pins from https://www.flaticon.com.

 In order to use any icons on the map (one colour for tagging, another for sightings), we need to add the folder for STATIC_URL in the settings.py file to our app.
 Add a folder 'static' next to the templates and migrations folders, and then save two icons there.
 Then we add the {% load static %} declaration at the top of the template file.